The Warehouse Project - Thunder Bay

 Warehouse Project art

-The Warehouse Project is a fun and engaging local program that provides a safe, accessible, non-judgmental environment for individuals living with disabilities.
+The Warehouse Project is a fun and engaging local program in Thunder Bay, Ontario, that provides a safe, accessible, non-judgmental environment for individuals living with disabilities.

 Registration